pemcg/manageiq-automation-howto-guide/chapter4/the_miqaeservice_model.md

 The Automation Engine hides this from us pretty well, and generally presents the appropriate object to us via $evm.root (for example if we're working with a ```$evm.root['vm']``` object from a RHEV provider, it's actually an instance of an _MiqAeServiceVmRedhat_ object).

-All of the MiqAeService\* objects extend a common _MiqAeServiceModelBase_ class that contains some common methods available to all objects, such as...
+All of the MiqAeService\* objects extend a common _MiqAeServiceModelBase_ class that contains some common methods available to all objects, such as:

 ```
 .tagged_with?(category, name)